margaret-swift/kaza-ele/README.md

     - [x] ~~Hidden Markov Model ([McClintock & Michelot 2018](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12995))~~
     - [x] ~~M4 Model ([Cullen et al 2021](https://besjournals.onlinelibrary.wiley.com/doi/abs/10.1111/2041-210X.13745))~~

+## 4.	**Modeling Landscape Use**
+  - [ ] **Integrated Step Selection**: In order to more accurately simulate elephant movements, we have to understand how they use the landscape currently and then transfer this knowledge onto the spatial data to calculate accurate resistance rasters.
+To do this, we will run an Integrated Step Selection Function ([iSSF](https://www.biorxiv.org/content/10.1101/2023.08.10.552754v1)) to estimate elephant responses to various landscape features, then apply the results of this model in the next step.
+  - [ ] **Create resistance rasters**: Spatial data should be transformed into rasters that represent an agent's willingness to travel through each cell, depending on **sex, season,** and **activity state.** These rasters should hold values from 0 to 1, where higher values are more likely to be chosen (see [Marshall and Duthie 2022](https://f1000research.com/articles/11-1182), Fig. 3).

-## 4.	**Modeling**
+## 5.	**Modeling**
-  - [ ] **Basic model implementation**: Run a basic version of [SimRiv](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-019-0154-8) and [abmMovement](https://f1000research.com/articles/11-1182) with agent parameters from (1b) and simplified spatial rasters.
-This way we can make sure the behaviors seem right before dedicating the computational power needed for the main, large raster.
+  - [x] **Basic agent-based model** has been implemented.
+At first, I tried [SimRiv](https://movementecologyjournal.biomedcentral.com/articles/10.1186/s40462-019-0154-8), but found that its structure did not allow for flexibility in seasonal/diel cycles or attractive landmarks (waterholes).
+I then chose [abmAnimalMovement](https://f1000research.com/articles/11-1182) and found that this structure was flexible enough for our needs.
+  - [ ] **Augment chosen ABM** Currently, I am in the process of augmenting the abmAnimalMovement code in a new package I've termed '[abmFences](www.github.com/margaret-swift/abmFences)'.
+The following is a list of important features that need to be added to the code in order to move forward:
     - [x] ~~Fence response behavior~~
     - [x] ~~Selectively permeable fences with probability changing based on sex, season, and activity state~~
     - [x] ~~Attraction to range centroids~~
-    - [ ] interactions with landscape raster values
+    - [ ] Interactions with landscape raster values
-  - [ ] **Basic model assessment**: With controllable, small-scale environmental rasters, how do the movements we are seeing in the agents matching up against the metrics determined in 3a?
-  - [ ] **Realistic model implementation**: Once the basic model is up and running, add in spatial layers from (2b).
+  - [ ] **Realistic model implementation**: Once the basic model is up and running, add in spatial layers from (4b) and real transition matrix values from (1b).
   - [ ] **Model selection**: Calculate metrics from step (3a) and compare models.
 Which ones accurately replicate the critical spatial patterns?
 Is any homebrewing necessary?
   - [ ] **Model improvement**: Temporal and individual elements should then be added to the model to better reflect the seasonality of water supply, vegetation, temperature, and elephant movements.
 In addition, individual elephants likely would remember waterholes and fence gaps in particular; they shouldn’t be treated like a random molecule.
 In addition, bulls are known to create fence gaps; should agents be able to modify their landscape in this capacity?